myrokoji/aboutblankembedded/README.md

 # aboutblankembedder

 an about blank embedder that allows you to go on any website.
-For Admac2

 THIS IS NOT A WIKIPEDIA ARCHIVER, THAT IS A PLACEHOLDER NAME